 City Colleges of Chicago, Harry S. Truman College has the same tuition for international students as for those from out of state.

-International students at City Colleges of Chicago, Harry S. Truman College can expect to pay around $11,544 per year, before any scholarships or financial aid.
+International students at City Colleges of Chicago, Harry S. Truman College usually pay around $11,544 per year, before any scholarships or financial aid.

-City Colleges of Chicago, Harry S. Truman College does not offer on-campus housing for students, so there are no charge for dorms.
+City Colleges of Chicago, Harry S. Truman College doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account the cost of off-campus housing when comparing the cost of different schools

 |2021 Total Tuition and Expenses|